tazama-lf/docs/Product/configuration-management.md

 A rule processor (defined by its id) is closely paired with its configuration (defined by the `cfg`): the configuration works for that rule processor and no other, and the rule processor won't work with another rule processor's configuration.

-A typology processor is a generic “engine” processor.
+A typology processor is a generic "engine" processor.
 It is not paired with a specific typology the way a rule processor is - it is intended to work for multiple, if not all, typologies.
 The typology configuration needs another way to reference the specific typology that will be scored by the typology processor.
 For that reason, the `cfg` attribute is subdivided in the same way as the id into name and a version parts.
 And remember we can have multiple parallel typology processors if we need them, so the `id` describes the specific typology processor and its version (for routing purposes), and the `cfg` describes the specific typology and the version of its configuration.

 Example of the typology configuration metadata: